torvalds/linux/Documentation/process/coding-style.rst

 		kfree(foo);
 		return ret;

-The bug in this code is that on some exit paths ``foo`` is NULL.
+The  in this code is that on some exit paths ``foo`` is NULL.
 Normally the fix for this is to split it up into two error labels ``err_free_bar:`` and ``err_free_foo:``: